Trilinos: Enabling Scientific Computing Across Diverse Hardware Architectures at Scale: Concluding remarks

 \section{Concluding remarks}

-The continued existence and on-going development of the Trilinos project demonstrates its critical role in scientific and high-performance computing.
+The evolution of the Trilinos project demonstrates its critical role in scientific and high-performance computing.
 This update underscores Trilinos' dedication to maintaining relevance amidst the rapid development of HPC software frameworks and hardware architectures, and the demands of increasingly complicated multiscale multiphysics simulation code bases for tackling scientific and engineering problems.
 By adopting the Kokkos ecosystem, expanding package functionalities, and embracing a modular structure, Trilinos ensures both performance portability and adaptability to existing and emerging application domains.

 The integration of data structures for distributed-memory paradigms, advanced linear and nonlinear solvers, discretization technology, and optimization tools highlights its versatility and impact across scientific and engineering disciplines.
 Its community-driven development model fosters innovation while ensuring robust support for users and contributors alike.
 Moving forward, the library's commitment to collaboration, scalability, and innovation positions it as a cornerstone of next-generation computational frameworks.